MoonInTheRiver/DiffSinger/docs/README-SVS.md

 [mel-spectrogram] + [predicted F0] -> [waveform] (Vocoder)
 ```

+Click here for detailed instructions: [link](README-SVS-opencpop-cascade.md).

-#### 2.2
+#### 2.B
 In 2.1, we find that if we predict F0 explicitly in the melody frontend, there will be many bad cases of uv/v prediction.
-Then, we abandon the explicit prediction of the F0 curve in the melody frontend but make a joint prediction with spectrograms.
+Then, we abandon the explicit prediction of the F0 curve in the melody frontend and make a joint prediction with spectrograms.

-Thus, the pipeline of [this part](README-SVS-opencpop-e2e.md) can be summarized as:
+Thus, the pipeline of [2.B](README-SVS-opencpop-e2e.md) can be summarized as:
 ```
 [lyrics] + [MIDI] -> [linguistic representation] + [predicted phoneme duration] (Melody frontend) [linguistic representation (with MIDI information)] + [predicted phoneme duration] -> [mel-spectrogram]  (Acoustic model) [mel-spectrogram] -> [predicted F0]  (Pitch extractor) [mel-spectrogram] + [predicted F0] -> [waveform] (Vocoder)
 ```

+Click here for detailed instructions: [link](README-SVS-opencpop-e2e.md).

+### FAQ
+Q: Why do you need F0 in Vocoders?

+A: See vocoder parts in HiFiSinger, DiffSinger or SingGAN.
+This is a common practice now.

+Q: Why not run MIDI version SVS on PopCS dataset? or Why not release MIDI labels for PopCS dataset?

+A: Our laboratory has no funds to label PopCS dataset.
+But there are funds for labeling other singing datasets, which is coming soon.

+Q: Why " 'HifiGAN' object has no attribute 'model' "?

+A: Please put the pretrained vocoders in your `checkpoints` dictionary.

+...